 Where children abuse their peers online, this can take the form of, for example, abusive, harassing, and misogynistic messages; the non-consensual sharing of indecent images, especially around chat groups; and the sharing of abusive images and pornography, to those who don't want to receive such content.

-If staff have any concerns about child-on-child abuse, or a child makes a report to them, they will follow the procedures as set out in this policy.
+It is important that when staff have any concerns about child-on-child abuse they should speak to their DSL.

 When considering instances of harmful sexual behaviour between children, their ages and stages of development will be considered.
 Children displaying harmful sexual behaviour have often experienced their own abuse and trauma, and will be offered appropriate support.